 FOR IMMEDIATE RELEASE

 SHEFFIELD, ENGLAND., November.
 10, 2021.
-Fyous has invented a new manufacturing method called "PolyMorphic Moulding."
-Utilising 3D scanning on your mobile and their proprietary PolyMorphic technique to produce custom made, perfectly fitting trainers in minutes, not months.
+Fyous (pronounced fuse) has invented a new manufacturing method called "PolyMorphic Moulding."
+Utilising 3D scanning on your mobile and their proprietary PolyMorphic moulding technique to produce custom-made, perfectly fitting trainers in minutes, not months.

 We have all been there.
-You decide to buy some new shoes, which is a feel-good moment for a lot of us.
+You decide to buy some new shoes, which is a feel-good moment for many of us.
 These days you no longer need to go into a store to buy shoes, the internet changed that.
 That change gave us lots of conveniences, or did it?
-How many times have you ordered a shoe online to have it arrive, get excited to wear it, but then discover it doesn't fit?
+How many times have you ordered a shoe online to have it arrive, got excited to wear it, but then discovered it doesn't fit?
 Well, a U.K. start-up named Fyous aims to change that.

 This innovation, Fyous say, will make custom-fit affordable and accessible to everyone.
-When asked how PolyMorphic Moulding works, Fyous said they could not say too much but imagine a steel mould (used to produce repeatable parts cheaply in large volumes) that can morph into different shapes without adding or taking away material.
-The Co-Founders, Josh Shires and Thomas Bloomfield, always thought 3D printing would fill the gap of custom made products, but unfortunately, the technology hasn't achieved this yet.
+When asked how PolyMorphic Moulding works, Fyous said they could not say too much but imagine a steel mould (used to produce repeatable parts cheaply in large volumes) that can morph into different shapes without adding or subtracting material.
+The Co-Founders, Josh Shires and Thomas Bloomfield, always thought 3D printing would fill the gap in custom-made personalised products, but unfortunately, the technology hasn't achieved this yet.
 It is still too slow and expensive with limited material choices, albeit constantly improving.
 Fyous hope to fill this gap with their invention.

 The global footwear industry turns over £365 bn annually, making 24 billion pairs of shoes (3 x the global population).
 In September 2021, 24.3% of footwear was sold online; however, 40% of online footwear purchases were returned, which leads to a staggering amount of 2.4 bn pairs of shoes returned per year.
 For perspective, a lorry can carry around 5000 pairs of shoes, which means this is 480,000 lorries (if they were all full) returning goods.
 That is a lot of unnecessary emissions.

-"My idea for Fyous first came when dining with a New York shoe designer in China," said Josh, "I asked why shoes never fitted me to which she responded, the way they are made has been untouched for 100's of years, designed around one male and one female foot and then scaled from there.
+"My idea for Fyous first came when dining with a New York shoe designer in China," said Josh, "I asked why shoes never fitted me, to which she responded, the way they are made hasn't changed for hundreds of years, designed around one male and one female foot and then scaled from there.
 It is hardly surprising that they don't fit the majority of us!
 I took this problem to my Co-Founder Thomas, who being deeply passionate about saving our planet, saw the problem as an opportunity to reduce the impact the footwear industry has on the planet through returns and overproduction.
-Together we have developed the answer to those problems using Polymorphic Moulding and creating custom fitting shoes affordably for everyone."
+Together we have developed the answer to those problems using 3D scanning data and Polymorphic Moulding creating affordable custom-fitting shoes for everyone."